Heat Pump Price Guide | New Unit & Replacement Costs

 Air Source Heat Pump Systems

-The installed cost of an air course, split system heat pump system ranges from $4,400 to $8,500 for average-sized homes.
-Large, high-performance heat pumps can exceed $10,000.
 Cost factors include the energy efficiency of the system, whether it offers staged heating and cooling that improves indoor climate control and the difficulty of the installation.
-Ductwork can run another $2,500 to $5,000 or more depending on the size of the home.
+Ductwork can run another $3,600 to $6,500 or more depending on the size of the home.

 Ducted air source heat pumps are the most common replacement heat pump systems.
 They are also popular for new construction when homeowners want a “tried and true” option they’re familiar with.
 These systems are a good choice for regions of the country without extreme winter cold.